IBM Palm Top PC 110: Specifications

 The PC 110 ran on the Intel 486SX which was based on the i486 that was released in 1989, with a clock speed of 33 MHz.
-The dual-scan passive-matrix LCD measured 4.7 inch (11.9 cm) diagonally with a resolution of 640 × 480 and was capable of displaying 256 colors.
+The dual-scan passive-matrix LCD measured 4.7 inches (11.9 cm) diagonally with a resolution of 640 × 480 and was capable of displaying 256 colors.
 The Chips and Technologies 65535 display controller supported a resolution of 800 × 600 with 16 colors when supplied an external monitor.
 In lieu of a traditional hard disk drive, the PC 110 contained 4 MB of flash memory, preinstalled with the Japanese version of PC DOS 7.0 and Personaware, a basic graphical operating system developed by IBM Japan exclusively for the PC 110.
 In addition to this internal flash chip, the PC 110 included one Compact Flash card slot for external storage.

 IBM offered the PC 110 in three configurations.
 The first and least expensive configuration supplied 4 MB of RAM, while the last two doubled that amount.
 The last and most expensive configuration supplied a 260 MB hard drive with a Type III PC Card header that occupied both PC Card slots in the unit.
-Manufactured by Integral Peripherals, this hard drive initially came preinstalled with the Japanese version of Windows 3.1; IBM later configured it with Windows 95.
+Manufactured by Intégral Peripherals, this hard drive initially came preinstalled with the Japanese version of Windows 3.1; IBM later configured it with Windows 95.

 The PC 110 came equipped with a speaker and microphone, both powered by a Sound Blaster-compatible chip.
 It also had a built-in voice–data modem with a swing-out modem jack engineered jointly by IBM, Ricoh and Hosiden.
 This modem supported voice communication with the PC 110's speaker and microphone, which could be repurposed as a receiver and transmitter respectively, effectively turning the PC 110 into a handset.
 Voice communication could also be achieved via headset.
 To add to its multimedia capabilities, IBM commissioned Canon to manufacture an optional webcam that connects to the PC 110 via the PC Card slot.